 There are over six million auto accidents each year, with nearly 40,000 resulting in fatalities.
 Bad weather often contributes to car accidents each year, especially in regions where snow and ice are a factor.
 Most people would think that accidents are more frequent during the winter months, but statistics indicate there are more accidents during the summer months as motorists are more likely to drink and drive during this time.
-Contact the Elmwood Park accident attorneys for legal help if you have been involved in an auto accident.

 Determining Who is at Fault